-We draw attention to Note 1(r) in the financial statements, which indicates that the Group incurred a net loss of \$129,664 during the year ended 30 June 2017, and incurred net cash outflows from operating and investing activities totalling \$119,006.
-These conditions, along with other matters as set forth in Note 1(r), indicate that a material uncertainty exists that may cast doubt on the Group's ability to continue as a going concern.
+We draw attention to Note 1 (q) in the financial statements, which indicates that the Group incurred a net loss of \$109,781 and a net cash outflow from operating and investing activities of \$100,019 during the year ended 30 June 2019 and as of that date, the Group's cash balance was \$34,072 As stated in Note 1 (r), these events or conditions, along with other matters as set forth in Note 1 (r), indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.